azeelleeza/ilab-styleguide/health-commission.md

       font-family: "'Source Sans Pro', sans-serif;"
       font-size: 40px
     notes: These are the fonts used on CSIS.org
-  - font_pair: Libre Franklin, Adobe Garamond Pro
+  - font_pair: Libre Franklin, ALora
     heading_1:
       font-size: 40px
       line-height: 1.5